 Figure 1.
 Map of Chilko Lake, British Columbia, Canada.
 Aerial image of the upper reaches of Chilko Lake shows the positions of where the DIDSON system was deployed from April 20 - 29th, 2016, during the smolt outmigration period.
 The red dot in the lower right inset represents the approximate position of where the study was conducted.
 The red square on the upper left inset denotes the location of Chilko Lake in North America.

+\

 Table 1.
 Summary data for DIDSON deployments in Chilko Lake, British Columbia, Canada, from April 20 – 29, 2016 during a Sockeye Salmon smolt outmigration period.